WoW Classic Honor System Overview

 Note that you will need to know the following terms:

-- RPs — Rank Points, calculated using past PvP experience and your contributions for this week, adjusted for decay.
+• RPs — Rank Points, calculated using past PvP experience and your contributions for the week.

 Estimating Last Week's Rank Points